microsoft/appcenter/specs/2019-02/Identity/Identity-Spec.md

 - Lupita is an app developer who wants to connect her existing Azure subscription to the App Center Identity service.
 - She goes into the App Center Identity service, and she sees a button to “Connect to Azure subscription”.
 - If:
-  - She already has one or more Azure subscription(s) connected,
+  - She already has one or more Azure subscription(s) connected to her App Center account,
-    - A panel pops up and she selects which the Azure subscription to connect her app to
+    - A panel pops up and she selects which Azure subscription to connect her app to
-  - Else, she is directed a panel “Add an Azure subscription”, she chooses her subscription and clicks “Connect”
+  - Else, she is clicks on "+ Add subscription", and she chooses which Azure subscription to connect to and clicks “Connect”
-    - If she does not have an Azure Subscription, she is prompted to “Create a subscription” and is redirected to the Azure portal to create a subscription
+    - If she does not have an Azure Subscription, she clicks on “Create a subscription” and is redirected to the Azure portal to create a subscription
 - A panel appears for her to input the domain name and choose the country/region to provision the AD B2C tenant/resource.
 Then, she clicks “Create”.
   - The domain name is pre-filled with {app-name}.
   - The default for country/region is “United States”.